Individuals

 The only way to get full compensation for medical negligence is by taking legal action.
 Legal action cannot put things right but it can help you to cope with the consequences of the negligent actions.

-- General damages for pain suffering and loss of amenity
+1. General damages for pain suffering and loss of amenity (“PSLA”)

 Damages are awarded for pain which the Claimant feels consequent to an injury both in the past and into the future.
 The level of damages will depend upon the duration and intensity of the pain and suffering.
-The assessment is subjective and it is for the Claimant to give evidence of the effects of the injuries.
-This is made at the date of trial in order to provide the Court with as full a picture as possible resulting in an award of damages.
+The assessment is subjective and the Claimant must show the effects of the injuries.
+The Expert medical evidence obtained during the course of a claim will also assist with this.

 Medical negligence claims do have a positive impact on the NHS and its standards, but only because they raise the profile of areas of concern within individual NHS Trusts.
 This then results in the Trusts instigating internal investigations into their own failings.
-These investigations very often result in “lessons learned” – members of staff undergo retraining, teams think about different approaches to problems, protocols are re-writtten and tighter systems put in place.
+These investigations very often result in “lessons learned”.
+Members of staff undergo retraining and management teams think about different approaches to problems, Protocols are often re-writtten and tighter systems put in place.
 Whilst this all helps to raise the standard of care in the NHS it does not alter the fact that standards should be high in the first place and it should not take a medical accident to happen for a Trust to become aware that they have a problem.

-Usually, once a claim has been settled this is the end of our involvement.
-However, there are certain cases that require our input and expertise after settlement has been reached.
+Usually, once a claim has been settled and we have signposted you to any external support networks that may help you, this is the end of our involvement.
+However, there are certain cases that require our further input and expertise after settlement has been reached.

-We have a track record of achieving several million pounds in settlement for clients and in a number of cases these settlements have been awarded to children.
+The TSP Clinical Negligence team has a strong track record of achieving multi- million pound settlements and a number of these settlements have been awarded to children.
 Once a claim is settled therefore there is still work to be done, but the work changes from litigation to long-term planning.

 TSP has the benefit of a broad spectrum of expertise across many of areas of the Law.
 This allows us to offer continuity of client care and legal advice in a number of areas such as:

-Of course every client has a different situation and therefore different needs; we will help you to identify the steps you need to take to take care of your and your family’s future.
+Every client’s situation is different and will therefore have different needs.
+Our specialist team will help you to identify the steps you need to take, to take care of your and your family’s future.

 No, we’re afraid that they don’t.
 As we explained in our “Do I Have a Claim” section there are a number of tests that must be satisfied in order to be able to proceed with a claim.
 However, even where we do not advise making a claim we do our best to explain why this is the case and help you to get some form of closure, if possible.